benmoran56/esper/README.rst

             will now raise a KeyError if the entity/component does not exist.
 Previously they would pass silently.

-**0.9.2** - Switched to a different database structure internally.
-(No API changes)
-            There are now examples for pyglet, Pygame, and PySDL2.
-            Thanks to Christopher Arndt, multiple component queries are faster.

 1) Compatibility
 ----------------
 Esper is developed for Python 3.
-It is also know to work on Pypy3.
+It will also work on Pypy3.
 Being written in pure Python, it should work on any compliant interpreter.
-Python 2 is not supported in the main branch for now, but Christopher Arndt is currently maintaining a branch here: https://github.com/SpotlightKid/esper/tree/python2
+Current automated testing is done for both CPython and PyPy.
+Python 2 is not supported in the main branch, but Christopher Arndt is currently maintaining a branch here: https://github.com/SpotlightKid/esper/tree/python2

 2) Installation
 ---------------